Thorlabs/Light_Analysis_Examples/Python/Thorlabs BC207 BC210 Beam Profiler/README.md

 # TLBC2 sample 2D output

-The sample code shows how to control a BC207 beam profiler in Python.
+The sample code shows how to control a BC207 or BC210 beam profiler in Python.
 In the example the available beam profilers are found, a connection is extablished, several parameters are set, several output values are displayed and a 2D image is shown.

 The code uses the Python wrapper TLBC2.py, which loads the dll file for the beam profiler.